You’ll Love A Weekend In Memphis – Home Of The Blues

 Red brick building with a yellow and white awning, and the red and yellow sign for Gus's Friend Chicken, World Famous.

 Be prepared to wait in line for a seat in Gus’s.
+They say it’s the best fried chicken anywhere, and it must be tried during your 3 days in Memphis.
 The very casual dining room and Take Out Orders line create a bustling atmosphere.
-The meal of spicy fried chicken with fried green tomatoes, coleslaw, and beans is everything they say it
+The meal of spicy fried chicken with fried green tomatoes, coleslaw, and beans is everything they say it is.

 After lunch at Gus’ find a good parking, as the rest of the afternoon can be done on foot.
 All of the downtown Memphis attractions are within walking distance.
 However, if you get worn out, you may want to take your car when you go to the National Civil Rights Museum, as it is several blocks.
 You can also try the Memphis Trolley.